Kazooki123/LunarDB/README.md

 ## LICENSE

-Lunas db is under the LICENSE of MIT.
+LunarDB is under the LICENSE of MIT.